duke-alibubu/cz2002-assignment/README.md

 - Each "View" observers the "Model" so as to update corresponding changes to the view from the change in the model. --> Observer Pattern
 - The data from the model might be presented in different ways, and reacts to inputs differently --> Strategy Pattern for View & Controller.
 ### Model-View-ViewModel
+- Model: Same
+- View: What the user sees on the screen.
+Also it receives user's interactions with the views and forward the action to the ViewModel via the data binding (View interacts to ViewModel via DataBinding).
+- ViewModel: Acts as an intermediary between the Model and the View.
+MVVM has a binder, which automates communication between the view and its bound properties in the view model, which it's then able to receive and call updates.
+When the data changes, the observable data in the ViewModel notifies.

+(To function efficiently, this requires a binding technology or generating boilerplate code to do the binding.)